This blog looks at all the state and territory-specific rules for renters in Australia.

 New South Wales

-Like most states, Victorian renters can’t be asked to vacate a rental property before the end of a fixed-term lease unless they’ve broken the terms of that lease.
-Once the fixed period has ended, and the lease is on a month-to-month basis, a landlord must give you at least 60 days notice and provide a reason for the information (for example, they plan to sell the property or have their own family move in).
-If they cannot give a sense, the notice must be 120 days.
+Like most states, Victorian renters may not vacate a rental property before the fixed-term lease ends unless the lease terms are breached.
+Once the fixed period has ended, a landlord must give at least 60 days’ notice and provide a valid reason.
+If the cause is not acceptable, it’s 120 days.

 If you want to keep pets